gordielachance/bbpress-pencil-unread/readme.txt

 If it doesn't work for you, please try to check/override our CSS styles (bbppu.css)

 = How can I get it in my language ? =
-If it hasn't been done already, you can translate your plugin and send me the translation.
+If it hasn't been done already, you can translate the plugin and send me the translation.
 I recommand [Loco Translate](https://fr.wordpress.org/plugins/loco-translate/) to work on your translations within Wordpress.

 = How does it work? =